 After what has been 9 months of very average weather grass has finally taken off, crops are in the ground, ground has dried out and things are more back to normal for time of year.

-17th May at Gurteen Agricultural College saw record crowds come and see a most impressive set of static and demonstration stands.
+The 17th of May at Gurteen Agricultural College saw record crowds come and see a most impressive set of static and demonstration stands.
 Rhee was something there for milk and meat producers and contractors.
 They got to see the machines in action.

 Abbey had their Tri-App at the Demo plot with its mast to facilitate ease of raising and lowering in the field, the Trailing Shoe to present the Slurry in discrete lines and the impressive distributor system.